 - Nehemiah receives permission from the king to go to Jerusalem and rebuild it.
 On arrival, he takes a few days to observe.
 He tries to survey the ruins at night but can’t get far because of the piles of rubble.
 So he goes out and watches them outside the walls.

-- Nehemiah didn’t announce at first why he had come to the land.
+- Nehemiah didn’t announce why he had come to the land.
 But some people didn’t look kindly at the idea of residing in Jerusalem.
 And did everything they could to block any such action.
 When the work of repairing the walls began.
 The foreign dignitaries became very angry and mocked the efforts of the Jews.

 - In the face of this fierce opposition, the easiest thing to do would have been to stop.
 But faithful people persevered, despite the efforts of others to sabotage them.
 Putting his trust in God.
 Nehemiah was able to see the work completed and left the threats of his enemies to the Lord.

 While many quit attempting to arrive at an objective when inconveniences emerge, the people who endure progress forward to “own a promise to the end” (Pearce and Robinson, 2013, p.
 359).
 Despite the resistance from enemies depicted in the previously mentioned section, Nehemiah endured.
 He showed constancy all through the whole venture.
-For instance, Nehemiah might have effectively stood by listening to his sibling Hanani make sense of the trouble of the postexilic Jews and while needing to take care of business, persuade himself that he didn’t have the possible chance to achieve the errand of reconstructing since he previously had an obligation as cupbearer to Artaxerxes.
+For instance, Nehemiah might have effectively stood by listening to his sibling Hanani make sense of the trouble of the postexilic Jews and, while needing to take care of business, persuade himself that he didn’t have the possible chance to achieve the errand of reconstructing since he previously had an obligation as cupbearer to Artaxerxes.